 Each CP shall elect an unused two consonant prefix to be used as the first two characters of the identifiers that they create.

 The details on restrictions that pertain to assignment of two letter prefixes are documented in Section 8.2.4.
-See

-Informative.
 See Informative Annex C for background information regarding two letter prefixes..
 Examples of how new Identifiers can be created, either by a CP or through a request service, is documented in Informative Annex B. More information on ways the RA and CP can interact is also provided in Informative Annex B.

 2.2.2 Conformance